vick1942/API_Reports/README.md

 # API_Reports

+There are two project branches in the App.
+Master branch is in Asp.Net Framework and Feature/Asp.NetCore_API is in Asp.Net Core 2.0 .NET Framework

-Call an API in ASP.NET Framework with Entity framework using sproc in a different way.
+The functionlity of both the solution is similar which would Call an API in using Entity framework with sproc in a different way.

 The primary purpose of this project is to call an API and display the respone in JSON format by querying the SQL database tables.

 Functionalities and High level info that are achieved in the proj are as follows:-

+MASTER BRANCH:-
-Technology Used: Asp.Net 4.7.1 Framework, SQL, EntityFramework 6.2
+Technology Used: Asp.Net 4.6.1 Framework, SQL, EntityFramework 6.2

 1) Implemented dependency injection by using Unity Container
 2) Implemented Areas for differenct API's